DEMOCRACY AT RISK

 N I G E R I A

 Poverty in Sub-Saharan Africa is persistent, profound, and its most populated country is mired in it.
-Consider these residents of Toge, a village along NIgeria’s major airport road leading to the nearby capital, Abuja.
-Generations have lived here with no running water, their floors packed dirt in the dry season and muddy during the rains.
-Misery increases by the minute as demographers predict yet another decade of mismanagement and unchecked violence will thrust 120 million more Nigerians into extreme deprivation.
+Consider these residents of Toge, a village along Nigeria's major airport road leading to the nearby capital, Abuja.
+Generations have lived here with no running water, their floors are packed dirt in the dry season and muddy during the rains.
+Rich in people and resources, the country should be an economic powerhouse, schooled and self-sufficient.
+Instead, it stubbornly remains a world leader in the number of children shut out of an education and still claims the second-highest HIV infection penetration globally.
+Life expectancy here is 61 years, one of the world’s lowest.

-Criminal justice is corroded at the most basic level: local police demand bribes from parents brave enough to report the abduction of their child
+Criminal justice is corroded at the most basic level: local police demand bribes from parents brave enough to report the abduction of their child.

-Corroded at the most basic level, criminal justice is Nigeria’s oxymoron: local police demand bribes from parents brave enough to report the abduction of their child.
-Traffickers lure mothers and daughters into sex work, promising them more than the hunger and squalor they leave behind.
-Tens of thousands are exported to Europe each year, where they are the most trafficked nationality and large numbers go missing.
-Forced to work off extortionate debts to their traffickers, women and girls are indentured servants, suffering starvation, rape, forced abortions.
+Parents brave enough to report the abduction of their child must make payoffs to police to get their attention.
+Traffickers lure mothers and daughters into prostitution, promising them more than the hunger and squalor they leave behind, and send thousands of people to Europe each year (where they are the most trafficked nationality), and large numbers go missing.
+Forced to work off extortionate debts to their buyers and sellers, women and girls are indentured servants, suffering starvation, rape, and forced abortions.
 Those who manage to escape and return home are stigmatized as impure and HIV-infected.
-Seeking psycho-social support risks injury or death.

-Nigeria has a long tradition of punishing those with anxiety, depression and greater mental health issues, all still commonly seen as the work of witchcraft and bad spirits.
+Nigeria has a long tradition of punishing those with anxiety, depression, and greater mental health issues, all still commonly seen as the work of witchcraft and bad spirits.

 K O S O V O